cirosantilli/linux-kernel-module-cheat/kernel_module/user/README.md

 # User

-Userland C programs used to test our kernel module.
+Userland C programs used to test our kernel modules.

-`sh` programs are simpler, and installed copied directly with an overlay.
+`sh` programs are simpler, and installed by copying directly with an overlay.

 C programs require cross compiling, but give us more control over system calls.